link1905/Unity-SummerRest/README.md

   }

   ```
-- The plugin supports 3 types of request: data, texture, audio clip.
-Each of them has 2 versions: Simple (only return response body) and Detailed
+- The plugin supports 3 types of request: `data`, `texture`, `audio clip`.
+Each of them has 2 versions: Simple (only return response body) and Detailed (Reponse body, code, headers...)
    ```csharp
     ... // Continue from the last example using Request2 = MyDomain.MyService.MyRequest2;